-4. Upgrading an existing MusixT_EX installation
+5. Upgrading an existing MusixT_EX installation

 To upgrade an existing MusixT_EX installation, download the latest version of MusixT_EX from the same place you got your previous versions and unzip to a temporary directory.
-Then simply overwrite the old MusixT_EX files with the new ones, following the same procedure (described in II.2 above) as when you installed the package for the first time.
+Then simply overwrite the old MusixT_EX files with the new ones, following the same procedure (described in 2.2 above) as when you installed the package for the first time.

-5. Writing MusixT_EX source files
+6. Writing/compiling MusixT_EX source files

 To create input files, all you really need is a text editor.
-However, there are many T_EX editors (a.k.a.
-T_EX shells) available that make the job a bit easier by providing syntax highlighting, toolbar buttons for easy access to T_EX executables, etc. Many of these are preconfigured for MiKT_EX by default.
-Some of them are even freeware.
+However, there are many T_EX editors (a.k.a. $T{E}X$ shells) available that make the job a bit easier by providing syntax highlighting, toolbar buttons for easy access to $T{E}X$ executables, etc. Some of these editors are freeware, and many are preconfigured for MiKT_EX by default.
+(None, however, will come preconfigured for a MusixTeX installation.
+You will need to carefully read the documentation of the editor you choose in order to set it up to work with the MusixTeX executables.)